md84419/English-to-IPA/docs/ReadWells.md

 - ReadWells restores the distinctions that Read collapsed.

 ### Wells ###
-- Davian uses Wells' solution for vowels and extends the same philosophy to consonants.
+- ReadWells uses Wells' solution for vowels and extends the same philosophy to consonants.

 ### Other notable works ###
 The idea is similar to: